Overview

 Inspiring Broad Applications: Sparking interest for diverse applications beyond initial scope, including fisheries, marine heatwave analysis, and other environmental studies.

-Next Generation Training: The methodology has been incorporated into five doctoral dissertations and adopted by three postdoctoral researchers (with a postdoctoral scholar leading the 2019 drifter validation study as first author), helping cultivate a Lagrangian perspective among the emerging generation of oceanographers.
+Next Generation Training: The methodology has been incorporated into five doctoral dissertations and adopted by three postdoctoral researchers (with a postdoctoral scholar leading a 2019 drifter validation study as first author), helping cultivate a Lagrangian perspective among the emerging generation of oceanographers.

 For a comprehensive view of global applications and collaborators using this methodology, see the: detailed research impact page.